 immediate cleaning the rock and décor when a fish is bleeding.
 Remember if your fish is fine in dry rock then no need to clean it as blood should stay there until dissolved/dried up without starting to smell.
 Also using fish wrong pallet medication will cause fishes that are healthy to bleed, so always read your drug ingredients before adding it in aquarium water to avoid unwanted bleeding.

-Fish does have their own blood cells.
+well the question we has was Does fish have blood?
+We addressed this topic through a detailed answer that Fish does have their own blood cells.
 The only problem is that you do not see any of them because the amount of blood inside it is very tiny and there is no air or water to carry out oxygen exchange like our blood in the human body thus it DOES NOT bleed unless iS injured. so basically fishes have their own type of red-colored liquid filled with different types of minerals.